Elektro Kumbia (album)

-Elektro Kumbia is the debut studio album by Mexican-American cumbia group A.B.
-Quintanilla y Elektro Kumbia and the ninth studio album by Mexican-American musician A.B.
+Elektro Kumbia is the fifth studio album by Mexican-American cumbia group A.B.
+Quintanilla y Los Kumbia All Starz (credited as A.B.
+Quintanilla y Elektro Kumbia) and the ninth studio album by Mexican-American musician A.B.
 Quintanilla.
 It was released on June 30, 2017 by DEL Records.
 The album was originally titled Kumbia Shots before being changed to Elektro Kumbia.